ronentk/TextLabs/README.md

 ![](diagram-Github.png)

-For a detailed system overview, refer to the [paper](https://arxiv.org/abs/1811.04319).
+For a detailed system overview, refer to our paper, [_Playing by the Book: An Interactive Game Approach for Action Graph Extraction from Text_](https://arxiv.org/abs/1811.04319).

 This repository is essentially a fork of TextWorld ([version 1.0.0](https://github.com/Microsoft/TextWorld/tree/1.0.0/tw_textlabs)) with the following main modifications:

  - Incorporation of domain specific "lab" entities and logic in the TextWorld knowledge base.
   - A `QuestGenerator` for generating materials synthesis "quests" consistent with the domain-specific logic.
 This is similar in function (and utilizes) the existing `Chainer` helper class.
  - Surface Generator for generating the quest instructions for the generated quests.
-This replaces the TextWorld `TextGrammar`.
+This replaces the TextWorld `Grammar`.
- -  A new "lab challenge" for Textworld.
+ -  A new "lab challenge".

 Note that the implementations are still preliminary and are under active development!

+We call our extension package `tw_textlabs` to avoid confusion with the original `textworld` package.

 Following are the Textworld installation and usage instructions, which we follow with minor modifications.